VIN-y/MissChanger/STLs/README.md

 ![20240218_221143.jpg](/images/20240218_223816.jpg)

-### Tool Changer
+## Tool Changer

 The tool changer mechanism requires 3 modded pieces: the tap front, the print-head rear, and the locker.

 For the print-head rear.
 Two threaded inserts are needed.
-There is a insert slot for the pogo pins pad on the side.
+There is a insert slot for the pogo pins pad on the side (for the tap sensor).
 On the other side, are aligner-pin slots to mate with the dock; which will need 2 of 3mm sleeves.
 Finally, on the back, there are 2 of 3x20mm chamferred pins, which are pressed into place (they will butt up against the threaded

 The locker required a M3x12mm bolt on the side, as shown in the picture below.

+**Note:**
-**Note:** (1) the pogo pin pad on the print-head rear needs to be female, as the pins would be live during operation.
+(1) the pogo pin pad on the print-head rear needs to be female, as the pins would be live during operation.
 (2) the chamfer on the pin should be increased (rounded if possible), for better mating action.
+(3) the locker is a consumable (although no cycle life time is available currently).
+Therefore, it is recommended to have at least 1 spare per toolhead.
-(3) [reminder] the locker need to be printed with auto-painted supports, in the default orientation.
+(4) [reminder] the locker need to be printed with auto-painted supports, in the default orientation.

 ![20240218_221143.jpg](/images/20240218_231424.jpg)